silvermango9927/incident-resolving-agent/README.md

 - **Python 3.10 or higher** (required for fastmcp compatibility)
 - **Flask** (will be imported from requirements if installed)
+- Check the `requirements.txt` file for installation of required packages

 ## Testing